Mindfulness, meditation and gratitude are buzzwords that we hear all the time, particularly in relation to happiness.

 In exactly the same way, learning to master our thinking and emotions can seem daunting.
 We are bombarded by the world around us.
 We’re constantly distracted by our friends, colleagues, family and neighbours.
 We have responsibilities and duties.
 We have exams to pass, professional standards to adhere to and sometimes customers and clients to keep happy.
 We have beliefs and faiths.
 We have social obligations and often we have to earn a living.
 In amongst all of the pressures that life already puts on us, mastering our emotions may seem like an additional burden.

 However, like learning to read or learning to drive or learning to play golf, mastering your inner life may be one of the best investments of your time that you ever make.
 You can learn how to proactively choose so many more decisions.
 You can choose the identity that you build for yourself internally.
 And, to a large degree, you can build resilience in your own mental health and wider sense of well-being.

-So, in conclusion, how do we find happiness?
+So, in conclusion, how do we become more positive?
 Well, if happiness is proving to be elusive, I hope that I have demonstrated that there is much that you can do to change your mind.
 In my practice I help people shift their mindset away from negativity and anxiety.
 I coach CBT techniques and can reinforce them with hypnotherapy.
 If you want to change, then it’s entirely possible.